Monthly Broker Audit Process — Effective 15th of Each Month 🧾

 • Credit check confirmation

-• Meter validation evidence
+• Meter validation

-• No mis-selling occurred
+• No mis-selling

-• Eligibility was verified
+• Customer eligibility was verified

 2️⃣ Post-sale confirmation

-• Either written or recorded confirmation
+• Confirmation may be written or recorded

-📞 Verification calls
+Verification calls

 These are verification calls, not tests.

-⚠️ What happens if you ignore it
+What happens if you ignore an audit

 Immediate impact